 The park is rich in endemic species with narrower and wider distribution (72 species).
 Of special value are endemics, out of which these were for the first time described in precisely this area: grassy bells (Edraianthus tenuifolius), ranunculus (Ranunculus scutatus) and meadow squill (Scilla litardierei) – species abundantly represented within the moist valley meadows in the park.

 Within the group of protected species (22 species), a rare and endangered lady’s slipper (Cypripedium calceolus) stands out as the most beautiful orchid in Europe.

 Next we must mention Ligularia sibirica (Ligularia sibirica), which deserves special attention.
-Plitvice Lakes National Park is the only site where it can be found in whole of Southeast Europe.
+Plitvice Lakes National Park is the only site where it can be found in the whole of Southeast Europe.
 The species is on the IUCN Red List – in the category of endangered species.

-Within the National Park Plitvice Lakes certain areas can be singled out as areas that are very interesting and rich in species: a narrow area along the lakes, rain forest of Čorkova bay, Ljeskovački bar (a bog) and Rudanovac and Vrelo – ecologically, hydro-graphically and botanically the most important and the most valuable area of the park besides the lake itself.
+Within the National Park Plitvice Lakes certain areas can be singled out as areas that are very interesting and rich in species: a narrow area along the lakes, the rain forest of Čorkova bay, Ljeskovački bar (a bog) and Rudanovac and Vrelo – ecologically, hydro-graphically and botanically the most important and the most valuable area of the park beside the lake itself.
 These areas have great significance in terms of the diversity and richness of flora on a global scale.

 And like always if you are looking to explore the park with local experts and an official guide you are welcome to join us on our Private Plitvice Lakes tour.